 K-1 Non-Immigrant Visa

-Like most countries, Legal entry into the United States requires a U.S. Visa.
-To visit or reside in the United States legally, foreigners must have a visa.
-There are different kinds of visas for various purposes of travel.
-Among the nonimmigrant visa, there is the K-1 fiance visa.
+Like most other countries, legal entry into the United States requires a U.S. Visa.
+Foreigners must legally have a visa to visit or reside in the United States.
+There are various types of visas available for a variety of travel purposes.
+The K-1 fiancé visa is one of the nonimmigrant visas.

 Eligibility requirements for the K-1 Visa